Faux German Smear Fireplace Finish with Paint

 Lime Wash – This where slated lime, water and a tent is used to penetrate the surface of the brick to create a course, chalky look imitating a common look in Europe before paint was invented.

 Whitewash – Whitewash is simply using thinned latex paint on parts or all of the bricks surface.
 It does penetrate the brick but doesn’t have the same texture as lime washing or German smear.

 How to Whitewash a Brick Fireplace: My Technique

-I scoured Pinterest for pictures of Farmhouse fireplaces (you can see my Fireplace Pinterest Board HERE) and what I liked the most were those that had a German smear or a mortar wash.
+I scoured Pinterest for pictures of farmhouse fireplaces and what I liked the most were those that had a German smear or a mortar wash.

 I thought about learning how to do a true German smear or how to whitewash a fireplace with lime.
 However, both looked really messy.
 Also, if didn’t like how it looked, there would be no easy Plan B. However, I felt like I could get the same effect with paint and clear mixing glaze.

 So, I did some experimenting with paint and glaze to get the same look but more “workability”.
 Unlike some white wash recipes, the longer drying time of the glaze allows you to wipe the paint off the bricks if you decide you added too much.

 This same process can be used to freshen up an accent wall or to whitewash a brick backsplash with this faux brick hardboard paneling.